 - Provisions are coordinated and provided by crew member

 Make it a family affair!
 Bring kids (minimum age of 12) to learn more about boats and their role in sailing. – Cost: $295/child

 Want to bring a crew member?
-Kids as young as 16 can learn and get Crew Certified on your trip – Cost: $495/crew
+Adults and even kids as young as 16 can learn and get Crew Certified on your trip – Cost: $495/crew

 The training boats are the 32′ – 33′ in size with up to 2 private cabins.
 We are limited by living space on the boat to 4 guests in total.

 - Three days and two nights – Learn to live on a boat!
 You will have your own private boat, but will be sharing some living space when the captain is aboard for one overnight.
 The captain is allowed their own private cabin for sleeping, so take this into account with your plans.